Ira Sachs: Favorite films

-Sachs submitted these films in the Sight & Sound poll as his favorite of all time.
+Sachs submitted these 10 films as his favorites in The Sight and Sound Greatest Films of All Time 2022 poll.
 He wrote, "The greatest films ever made are for me the ones that have personally affected me most deeply.
 It is because of their impact that these very same films are the ones that have influenced me the greatest as an artist and filmmaker.
 These are the films that I hold on to as if each one were a member of my own family.
 They are the films that have made me who I am, as my father and mother have, my siblings and my cousins and my friends.
 I would be someone different if I had never seen any one of them.
 They are a part of me."